-Since 2005, the Saint John Naturalists’ Club has had a special interest in research and conservation of the Monarch butterfly, a Species at Risk in Canada.
+Since 2006, the Saint John Naturalists’ Club has had a special interest in Monarch Butterfly Conservation.
 Volunteers assist with the tagging of Monarchs at the observatory as the butterflies migrate south toward Mexico during August and September each year.

 What is Monarch Tagging?

 Tagging a Monarch Butterfly involves catching the butterfly in a net, carefully handling it following specific instructions, placing a small identification sticker on the wing and then releasing the butterfly back into the wild.

 The purpose of tagging monarchs is to associate the location of original capture with the point of recovery for each butterfly.
 The data from these recaptures are used to determine the pathways taken by migrating monarchs, the influence of weather on the migration, the survival rate of the monarchs.

 Where do we find Monarch Butterflies?

 The area directly around the Point Lepreau Bird Observatory (PLBO) appears to be the most important migration stopover site for migrating Monarchs in all of New Brunswick.